Perpetual Boards (also called evergreen boards) are ideal for workflows that don't follow a strict sprint or time-boxed cycle.

 Click here for how to Create and Use Views.

-Boards in any view is a wonderful staging and monitoring area for viewing, discussing, sharing and managing work with stakeholders.
+Boards in any view are a wonderful staging and monitoring area for viewing, discussing, sharing, and managing work with stakeholders.

 Drag cards across columns as work progresses.